Home

 House cat care costs are causing a larger number of cats to be relinquished to shelters in the US.
 Congressman Thaddeus McCotter has proposed a pet tax deduction in order to ease this burden.

-When I first heard about this, it (not surprisingly) brought up some questions for me.
-Knowing that cats are sometimes slighted when it comes to getting veterinary care, and with whole health care reform debate going on in the US with respect to insurance for people, it got me thinking.
+Knowing that cats are sometimes slighted when it comes to getting veterinary care, and with the whole health care reform debate going on in the US with respect to insurance for people, it got me thinking.

 Would a pet tax deduction result in a higher level of care for cats in the home in the US?